-COLORED_NOISE is a FORTRAN90 library which generates sequences that simulate 1/f^alpha power law noise.
+colored_noise, a FORTRAN90 code which generates sequences that simulate 1/f^alpha power law noise.
 This includes white noise (alpha = 0), pink noise (alpha = 1) and brown noise or Brownian motion (alpha = 2), but also values of alpha between 0 and 2.

-The original code listing by Kasdin referenced a number of functions from the Numerical Recipes library (FOUR1, FREE_VECTOR, GASDEV, RAN1, REALFT, VECTOR).
-Numerical Recipes is a proprietary library whose components cannot be freely distributed.
+The original code listing by Kasdin referenced a number of functions from the Numerical Recipes code (FOUR1, FREE_VECTOR, GASDEV, RAN1, REALFT, VECTOR).
+Numerical Recipes is a proprietary code whose components cannot be freely distributed.
 Moreover, the referenced functions have some peculiarities of implementation (the FFT is not normalized; the FFT data must be a power of 2 in order; the code uses single precision real arithmetic).

 In the code presented here, references to Numerical Recipes functions have been replaced by references to, and the source code of, nonproprietary code.
 In particular, the Fourier transform is implemented by a "slow Fourier transform" method, and by simple uniform and normal random number generators.
 You are welcome to make an efficient code by replacing these routines.
 The purpose of this posting is primarily to demonstrate the method.